 8th March 2018, St. Paulinus Church, Crayford

-To read more about St Paulinus Church of England please visit:
+To find out more about St Paulinus Church of England please visit:

 The evening saw a superb turnout from many faith traditions across the Borough, with the Forum warmly welcomed by the Sikh community at the Belvedere Gurdwara.